LionelDraghi/bbt/README.md

 ### Partial parsing

 A distinctive feature of bbt is that it directly understand those step sentences.
 You dont have to learn a specific DSL syntax, nor to use a scripting language.
 This is achieved thanks to a [partial parser](https://devopedia.org/natural-language-parsing).
-It means that bbt take into account only some keywords to recognize the skeleton of the sentence, it does not understand the whole sentence.
+It means that bbt take into account only some keywords to recognize the skeleton of the sentence, but does not understand the whole sentence.

 As an example, bbt will consider equivalent :
 - *then I get no error (close #2398)*
-- *then I no more get this stupid error that was reported and closed already twice in issues #2398 and #2402 (mea culpa)* because it actually only take into account the four keywords : *then* *get* *no* *error*
+- *then I no more get this stupid error that was reported and closed already twice in issues #2398 and #2402 (mea culpa)*
+because it actually only take into account the four keywords : *then*, *get*, *no* and *error*

-This feature gives the possibility to write scenarios in natural language.
+And this is what gives the possibility to write scenarios in natural language.

 ### Step arguments

 Like [MDG](https://github.com/cucumber/gherkin/blob/main/MARKDOWN_WITH_GHERKIN.md#markdown-with-gherkin), bbt uses [fenced code blocks](https://spec.commonmark.org/0.31.2/#fenced-code-blocks) to describe a multiline text (expected output, file content, etc).

 bbt uses also Markdown [code span](https://spec.commonmark.org/0.31.2/#code-spans), that is string between backticks, to identify one line text, like file name or command to run.
-Otherwise, it would be impossible to distinguish arguments from the free text.
-But anyway, as it is in the documentation interest to have a nice and coherent formatting for arguments, this is a good way to go.
+It's not only because it makes the doc nicer, but also because otherwise it would be impossible to distinguish arguments from free text.

 In the previous example, the config.ini file content is given in a fenced code block, and the command line is given in a code span.